10 steps to buying a home

 Step 2: Determine how much house you can afford

-Lenders generally recommend that people look for homes that cost no more than three to five times their annual household income if the home buyers plan to make a 20% down payment and have a moderate amount of other debt.
+Lenders generally recommend that people look for homes that cost no more than three to five times their annual household income if home buyers plan to make a 20% down payment and have a moderate amount of other debt.

 Step 3: Get prequalified and preapproved for your mortgage

-To get prequalified, you just need to provide some financial information to your mortgage banker, such as your income and the amount of savings and investments you have.
+To get prequalified, you need to provide some financial information to your mortgage banker, such as your income and the amount of savings and investments you have.
 Your lender will review this information and tell you how much money you are eligible to borrow.

 This will tell you the price range of the homes you should be looking at.
 Later, you can get preapproved for credit, which involves providing your financial documents (W-2 statements, paycheck stubs, bank account statements, etc.) so your lender can verify your financial status and creditworthiness.